dvitale199/GenoTools/docs/train_new_model.md

     --pfile /path/to/genotypes/for/ancestry/prediction \
     --out /path/to/ancestry/prediction/output \
     --ancestry \
-    --ref_panel /path/to/downloaded/reference/panel \
+    --ref_panel /path/to/created/reference/panel \
-    --ref_labels /path/to/reference/ancestry/labels \
+    --ref_labels /path/to/created/reference/ancestry/labels \
 ```
 This command will train a model and render predictions for the provided genotypes.
+Please note that currently model training takes ~5 hours so this process is best done on HPC with a batch job submission system.
-The model will be saved to: `{out}__umap_linearsvc_ancestry_model.pkl` and the SNPs used to train the model will be saved to `{out}__umap_linearsvc_ancestry_model.common_snps`.
+The model will be saved to: `{out}_umap_linearsvc_ancestry_model.pkl` and the SNPs used to train the model will be saved to `{out}_umap_linearsvc_ancestry_model.common_snps`.
 Please save these files and keep them in the same directory for future use on your genotypes!